-Anyways, recently we got a few messages from people who are eager to learn Korean and one of the most common questions we get is “How long will it take me to learn Korean?”
+Anyways, we recently got a few messages from people who are eager to learn Korean and one of the most common questions we get is “How long will it take me to learn Korean?”
 This is such a loaded question because so many variables come into play.
 It depends on the type of person you are, how dedicated you are, how much time you have, and yes even a natural inclination towards learning languages.

 So in this article, I’m going to break this topic into several categories and write some details about each.
 So let’s get started!

 Now the very first thing you want to do when starting to learn Korean is to learn the alphabet!
 You can’t read or write without it and romanization can only take you so far.
 In fact, relying on romanization will only hinder your progress as it is impossible to correctly convey the sounds of Korean with it.
-We only use it here as we have a lot of casual learners who just want some quick vocab to use around their Korean friends or to recognize some words in Kpop or Kdramas.
+We only use it here as we have a lot of casual learners who just want some quick vocabulary to use around their Korean friends or to recognize some words in Kpop or Kdramas.

-The great thing about learning Hangeul is that it takes very little time.
-When I first came to Korea, I basically learned Hangeul in 2-3 hours on the flight over.
+The great thing about learning Hangul is that it takes very little time.
+When I first came to Korea, I basically learned Hangul in 2-3 hours on the flight over.
 It’s so easy, that if you spend just 2 or 3 hours learning it, you will already be able to read basic Konglish words like 치킨, 비어, 쥬스, etc. Although this won’t make you fluent, it could help when buying something or looking for a place to eat.

-Although many full on Korean language courses start off with learning the alphabet, there are several simple books available that can teach you to read in 3 hours or less.
-These would be good for those of you who just want a simple intro into learning the language and aren’t sure if they want to go all in with a full language course.
+Although many full-on Korean language courses start off with learning the alphabet, there are several simple books available that can teach you to read in 3 hours or less.
+These would be good for those of you who just want a simple intro into learning the language and aren’t sure if they want to go all-in with a full language course.
 Some books I recommend:

 - Hangul Today!
-Mastering Hangul Workbook – This book has a fun workbook to help review and guide you with learning the basics of the alphabet
+Mastering Hangul Workbook – This book has a fun workbook to help review and guide you with learning the basics of the alphabet.

 Learning vocabulary is important for any language and Korean is no exception.
 The thing about vocabulary is that it is an ongoing process.
 It will likely never end.
 However, it also depends on your goal.
 If your goal is to be conversationally fluent, learning advanced academic words will not be useful.
 If you want to get so fluent that you can watch Korean news and understand everything, then the process will seem like it will never end.

-Personally for me, learning vocabulary is the most fun.
+Personally, for me, learning vocabulary is the most fun.
 I like learning new words and with Korean, you can infer the meaning of many words because they use some of the same syllables.
 For example:

 학교 = School